TyberiusPrime/pypipegraph2/README.md

       they can now be found in ppg.global_pipegraph.last_run[job_id].error (last_run is also the result of ppg.run() if you set do_raise = False)

 	- CycleError is now NotADag
+	- ParameterInvariant no longer take an 'accept_as_unchanged' function.
+I suppose it would be trivial to implement using compare_hashes, but I couldn't find any current usage.